alessio-proietti/2022-IN490-exam/README.md

 ## Conclusions

-RustyHermit is definitely young, quite unstable for production yet it is promising and a Unikernel working PoC really would be needed in the HPC space.
+RustyHermit is definitely too young and quite unstable framework for production yet it is promising.
+Should be noted that Unikernel working PoC would be welcomed in the HPC space.

-Unikernels are not a _Panacea_, nothing is.
+A final remark, Unikernels are not a _Panacea_ and nothing is.
 They are not bound to completely outperform Containers and the best outcome of Unikernels research is, perhaps, a contamination and a (eventually) merge of Containers and Unikernels best intuitions: _Less is more_.

 ![Alt text](./thats-all-folks.jpg "Apples-to-Oranges comparison")